Román González (boxer): González vs. Yafai

-On 14 January 2020, Matchroom Boxing promoter Eddie Hearn announced González would challenge the WBA (Regular) super-flyweight champion Kal Yafai on 29 February at the Ford Center at The Star in Frisco, Texas.
+On 14 January 2020, Matchroom Boxing promoter Eddie Hearn announced González would challenge the WBA super-flyweight champion Kal Yafai on 29 February at the Ford Center at The Star in Frisco, Texas.
 The fight was on the undercard Mikey Garcia vs. Jessie Vargas welterweight main event.
 Despite having some success in the early rounds, Yafai was unable to fully capitalize on his bigger size and reach advantage, allowing González to get close and dictate the pace of the fight with his relentless pressure and bruising body shots.
 González' high work rate and body attacks began to take an early toll on the champion who became increasingly slower and fatigued, even losing his mouthpiece several times over the fight.
 In the seventh round González unloaded on a fatigued Yafai and a sweeping right hand knocked the champion off balance.
 Yafai finally fell to the canvas late in the eighth round from an accumulation of punches, but he got up to finish the final few seconds of the round on his feet.
 González quickly ended the fight in the ninth round after landing a huge overhand right that put Yafai on the floor for the second time.
 Referee Luis Pabon waved off the fight at the 0:29 mark, awarding González the WBA (Regular) title via ninth-round TKO.
 At the time of the stoppage González was ahead on all three judges' scorecards with 80–71, 77–74 and 78–73.
 He was later promoted to WBA (Super) champion, and said he plans on fighting the other champions at super flyweight to unify the titles.